 Mothers are referred into the program by many community partners.
 Referrals for the program are largely obtained from other community social service organizations targeting low-income families.
 These include Federally Qualified Health Centers, including Oak Park's own Children's Clinic, WIC offices, Oak Park River Forest High School counselors, homeless providers, food pantries and others.
-The most common referral sources are the WIC program, the Children's Clinic, PCC Wellness, family physicians, Thrive, Pillars, OPRF High School, Wonder Works, the OP and RF libraries and others.
+The most common referral sources are the WIC program, the Children's Clinic, PCC Wellness, family physicians, Thrive, Pillars, OPRF High School, Wonder Works, and OPRF libraries.
 Increasingly, teen parents are referring their fellow teens; this reflects the fact that teen parents often know within their age cohort that a peer is pregnant long before they come to the attention of the high school or other system.

 Once the referral is received by New Moms, our Parent Education & Outreach Coordinator reaches out to the family within 72 business hours to assess the need and interests of the mother.
-An in-person appointment is scheduled with the mother, and is typically held within one week of the initial contact.
-The Oak Park staff describes the program structure.
-The PFS program offers a comprehensive array of services that includes groups, home visits, case management, childcare during program events, a family meal, and transportation.
-The PFS program provides support to overcome the barriers that frequently prevent a family from receiving the help they need, primarily child care, transportation, and time.
-Inviting staff into one's home via a formal home visit requires a significant level of trust on behalf of the mother.
+An in-person appointment is then scheduled with the mother and typically held within one week of the initial contact.
+The Oak Park staff describes the program structure and services to the family.
+The FSOP program offers a comprehensive array of services that includes groups, home visits, case management, childcare during program events, a family meal, and transportation.
+The FSOP program provides support to overcome the barriers that frequently prevent a family from receiving the help they need, primarily childcare, transportation, and time.
+Inviting staff into one's home via a formal 'home visit' requires a significant level of trust on behalf of the mother.
 It often takes up to 2 months after referral for the mother to feel comfortable allowing staff to come into their home setting, this is particularly true of mothers with the highest levels of psychological vulnerability.
-Because mothers quickly develop trust with their peers in the group setting, and accordingly with the PFS staff members, this comfort level is often achieved sooner than 2 months.
-The group activities involve a two hour time span and begin with a family meal.
-This meal is provided for both the parent and the child, and allows our staff to observe parent/child interaction and model and mentor in vivo.
+Because mothers quickly develop trust with their peers in the group setting, and accordingly with the FSOP staff members, this comfort level is often achieved sooner than 2 months.
+The group activities involve a two-hour time span and begin with a family meal.
+This meal is provided for both the parent and the child and allows our staff to observe parent/child interaction and model and mentor in vivo.
 Following the meal, the children go to age appropriate child development classrooms where they are engaged in activities supporting their literacy and motor skill development.
 During this time the mothers participate in a support/education group that addresses child development, parenting skills and parental well-being topics.
 At times, mothers have indicated that they cannot attend group meetings due to a lack of transportation.
-By offering free cab service to and from the Oak Park office, this barrier is successfully removed.
+By offering free transportation (utilizing Lyft or Uber) to and from the Oak Park office, this barrier is successfully removed.
 For certain participants, home visiting can be a challenge.
 A mother might not want the program staff to come her house because of other persons who live there, or because she does not have stable housing.
 Other mothers cite lack of time to participate in a home visit.
-Our PFS staff conducts relentless outreach to reach these reluctant participants.
-They are available to do what is necessary to see their client, including meeting them at the Oak Park office, community locations, the participant's work place, the laundromat, even while driving to work.
-Mothers receive an average of four parenting group sessions and two home visits per month.
+Our FSOP staff conduct relentless outreach to engage these reluctant participants.
+They are available to do what is necessary to see their client, including meeting them at the Oak Park office, community locations, the participant's work place, the laundromat, or even while providing a ride to work.